osprey-dcs/grc-atf-fdas/D-3-07_DESIGN_-_Detailed_System_Configuration.md

 Where possible currently understand Debian Linux and EPICS collaboration conventions are followed (circa 2024).
 System services and IOC instance run as `systemd` units.
-Network configuration is managed by `systemd-netword` (DAQS and MISC) or NetworkManager (DISWS1 and 2).
+Network configuration is managed by `systemd-netword` (DAQM and MISC) or NetworkManager (DISWS1 and 2).
 The [KDE](https://kde.org/) GUI environment is installed.